 Food: Exploration: A Zack Bruell Restaurant is open to visitors Wednesday-Sunday from 10 a.m.-5. p.m.

 Accessibility note: All exhibit galleries and public spaces are fully wheelchair accessible, and the museum does have some wheelchairs visitors can use for free.
 For kiddos, strollers and wagons are welcome throughout CMNH, unless a special exhibit says otherwise.

-COVID-19 update: You must purchase tickets in advance right now.
+COVID-19 update: You must purchase tickets in advance right now unless you are a museum member.
 They can be purchased here.

 4. Cleveland History Center Merry-Go-Round

 Discover the history of the city at this family-friendly museum in Cleveland.
 Check out vintage cars, textiles, and fine arts at the Cleveland History Center, which is managed by the Western Reserve Historical Society.

 While some kids will enjoy the old cars in the Crawford Auto-Aviation Museum Exhibit and learning about Cleveland’s history, the real kid-friendly draw here is to take a spin on the carousel from 1910!
 The historic merry-go-round used to be located at Euclid Beach Park on Cleveland’s lakefront, but has been restored and is now a major fixture at the History Center.

 Hours: Friday-Sunday 10 am-4 pm.